Alice-Toxaway Loop Backpacking Guide: Routes, Campsites & Tips for the Sawtooths

 2-Day Alice-Toxaway Loop Itinerary

-Day 1: Tin Cup TH -> Edith Lake -> Sand Mountain -> Toxaway Lake
+Day 1: Tin Cup -> Edith Lake -> Sand Mountain -> Toxaway Lake

 couple backpacking above edith lake idaho